ramgorthi04/gist/code_hints.md

 ```

 ### Calculate sales dollar and unit lift using discount rates and sales data from multiple months
-Create a data structure to store each SKU with a record of discount rate, sales dollars, and units sold for each month over the past 4 months.
+Store each SKU with a record of discount rate, sales dollars, and units sold for each month over the past 4 months.
 For each SKU, run a loop over the past 4 months.
 For each pair of consecutive months, calculate the difference (delta) in the discount rate, sales dollars, and units sold.
-Then, calculate the sales dollar and unit uplift per discount data using the formulas below and store these values for each SKU.
+Then, calculate the sales dollar and unit uplift per discount data using the formulas below.
 Calculate Sales Dollar Lift per Discount Delta:
 ```
 Sales Dollar Lift per Discount Delta = ((Sales Dollars in new month - Sales Dollars in previous month) / Sales Dollars in previous month)